Hennamaria07/Question_Bank/Bug.md

-# Bug Fix — Text Not Showing After Button Click
+# Bug Fix — Radio Button Not Detecting Correct Value
 ## Task

-Fix the bug so clicking button displays the text typed in input.
+Fix the bug so selecting a radio button shows the chosen gender.

 ## Buggy Code
 ``` html